xiaomiyao/TCPChatApp/README.md

 🔐 ## Encryption and Serialization

-- **Encryption**: All messages are encrypted and decrypted using the `CryptoHelper`, while the `MessageProcessor` handles serialization and deserialization. 🔒
+- **Encryption:** All messages are encrypted and decrypted using the `CryptoHelper`, while the `MessageProcessor` handles serialization and deserialization. 🔒
-- **Serialization**: Messages are serialized to JSON for transport between client and server. ✨
+- **Serialization:** Messages are serialized to JSON for transport between client and server. ✨

 📁 ## File Structure